 The Kubernetes runner is a general purpose runner, optimized for projects that can run tests and compile code inside stateless containers.
 If your goal is to execute pipelines inside your Kubernetes cluster you definitely want to use the Kubernetes runner.

 The Kubernetes runner is poorly suited for projects that cannot run tests or compile code inside containers, including projects that target operating systems or architectures not supported by Docker, such as macOS.

 The Kubernetes runner is also poorly suited for stateful pipelines that need to store files or folders on the host machine in-between pipeline executions.
 Kubernetes pipelines are ephemeral and do not mutate the host machine.

 Known Issues / Differences

 Kubernetes pipelines are considered experimental and may not be suitable for production use yet.
-You may experience unexpected issues, some of which are detailed below.
+You may experience unexpected differences and behaviors, some of which are detailed below.

 Unlike docker pipelines, the pipeline status is passed to steps by file as opposed to environment variable.
 Existing plugins may not be compatible with kubernetes pipelines and will need to be patched accordingly.
 See how we patched the Slack plugin.

 The command line utility does not support linting, formatting or execution of Kubernetes pipelines.